 Individuals interested in joining an NPHC fraternity or sorority should start by learning more about each organization.
 We encourage you to visit the websites for the inter/national organizations (links provided below) as well as attending programs sponsored by each chapter on campus.
 Events are posted on the NPHC Calendar, which you can find by visiting here: www.kentuckynphc.com.
 NPHC organizations take new member classes, also known as lines, through a process called membership intake.
 Membership intake is organized by each chapter independently and at different times during the academic year.
 More information can be found at the NPHC website here.

-The Panhellenic Council is the governing body for 13 National Panhellenic Conference sororities and 3 associate member groups.
+The Panhellenic Council is the governing body for 13 National Panhellenic Conference sororities and 1 associate member group.
 Panhellenic is led by an Executive Council of 14 women who work with member organizations to coordinate leadership, service, and recruitment activities for the members.
 These programs include the Women's Leadership Retreat, High Heel Derby, and Panhellenic Fashion Show.

 Associate member organizations do not participate in formal recruitment, and host recruitment on their own schedule.
-Ceres is an agricultural sorority with membership open to all women.
-Learn more about Ceres at UK by visiting their website here.
-Delta Phi Mu is a multicultural sorority founded on the principles of Service, Scholarship and Sisterhood.
-Learn more about Delta Phi Mu by visiting their website here.
 Phi Sigma Rho is an engineering sorority open to women who are majoring in courses that require Calculus and/or Calculus based Physics.
 More information about Phi Sigma Rho can be found here.

 *Associate member organizations are denoted with an asterisk